friederikewild/DroidAppRater/README.md

 Sometimes getting the dialog is not enough for your needs.
 It may for example be of interest to you to log the users response to the rating dialog to included analytic tools.

-To be able to do so, one can register a listener using the interface `AppraterCallback` with `AppraterUtils.checkToShowRatingOnStart` and `AppraterUtils.checkToShowRatingOnEvent`.
+To be able to do so, one can register a listener using the interface `AppRaterCallback` with `appRater.setAppRaterCallback()`.
 This is demonstrated in the demo application.

 Developed By